Should I be worried that my daughter's game of "truth or dare" included sexually aggressive behaviors?

 Dear Concerned Parent

 The behaviors you described are very concerning.
 It seems that your daughter started out playing this game, possibly knowing that it was forbidden territory, but then quickly found herself way out of her depth.
 It must have been very scary for her to feel trapped by the other child’s physical force.
 She will benefit from your acknowledgment of how frightening the experience must have been for her, as well as your support and comfort.
 She will also benefit from guidance from you regarding peer pressure and healthy sexuality.
 Prioritizing your daughter’s need for information regarding appropriate sexual behaviors and personal boundaries will provide you with some next steps.
-Some articles that may help you prepare what to say to your daughter are Stop It Now!'s Understanding Sexual Behaviors in Kids and Talking to Children and Teens; and Getting Started: Helping Children and Parents Talk by Advocates for Youth.
+Some articles that may help you prepare what to say to your daughter are Stop It Now!'s Understanding Sexual Behaviors in Kids and Talking to Children and Teens; and Talking About Sex and Sexuality: A Resource for Parents from Planned Parenthood.

 Gathering additional information about the situation may be very helpful.
 Some further questions you may want to ask include: